 - Introduce post-combustion controls at power stations and in large-scale industries

-- Advance emissions standards in industrial process (e.g., iron/steel plants, cement factories)
+- Advanced emissions standards in industrial processes (e.g., iron/steel plants, cement factories)

 - Strengthen all emissions standards for road vehicles